Earl (Mushvenom album): Critical reception

-Sohn Min-hyun from ISM noted that Earl transcends conventional dance music by reinterpreting it through a distinctly Korean cultural lens, blending traditional folk aesthetics with contemporary production while grounding the work in the emotional depth of Han (한).
+Sohn Min-hyun from IZM noted that Earl transcends conventional dance music by reinterpreting it through a distinctly Korean cultural lens, blending traditional folk aesthetics with contemporary production while grounding the work in the emotional depth of Han (한).
 However, he criticized "Spin the wheel" for lacking detail.
 Additionally, he noted that in "For a long time" and "Automatic," the artist's distinctive style is obscured by the collaboration with a mixed vocal group.

+Jang Jun-young of Rhythmer wrote that "I don't know" and "Drop out hop in" show Mushvenom's strength while "Ding Ding Dang Dang" and "Paye" lack individuality.
+He also criticized the inconsistent composition and arrangement of the songs.